 Due to the above structure, the EZVI technology is itself a DNAPL.
-The outer vegetable oil provides matching hydrophobic membrane physical chemistry such that the remedial emulsion is fully miscible with contaminant of interest (COI) source material in situ (see Figure 3).
+The outer vegetable oil membrane provides matching hydrophobic physical chemistry such that the remedial emulsion is fully miscible with COI source material in situ (see Figure 3).
 This unique characteristic enables maximum contact with DNAPL materials in situ, which is critical to accomplish direct source material destruction.